Hivebrite/hivelog/README.md

 - To avoid ES index mapping conflits
 - More readable for search and analytics

-You can find Guideline of ECS version 1.4 [here](https://www.elastic.co/guide/en/ecs/1.4/ecs-guidelines.html).
+You can find Guideline of ECS version 1.7 (current version) [here](https://www.elastic.co/guide/en/ecs/1.7/ecs-guidelines.html).

 Please scope with `tags` (e.g.: `donations`, `payment`, `recurly`, ...).
 It will help for filtering.